laravel/laravel/laravel/documentation/contrib/command-line.md

 	# git pull origin develop

-Now you are ready to create a new branch.
+Now you are ready to create a new branch for your new feature or bug-fix.

-> **Create a new branch for every new feature or bug-fix.** Why?
-Let's say you make a new branch and add 5 different new features and fix 12 bugs.
-If one or more of your new features or bug-fixes are rejected by the Laravel team (for whatever reason) your entire pull request will be ignored, even if most of your new features or bug-fixes are perfect.
-On top of this, separate branches will encourage organization and limit interdependency between new features and bug-fixes that you add.

 When you create a new branch, use a self-descriptive naming convention.
-For example, if there is a bug in Eloquent that you want to fix, name your branch accordingly:
+For example, if you are going to fix a bug in Eloquent, name your branch *bug/eloquent*:

 	# git branch bug/eloquent
 	# git checkout bug/eloquent
 	Switched to branch 'bug/eloquent'

-Or if there is a new feature or change to the documentation that you want to make, for example, the localization documentation:
+Or if there is a new feature to add or change to the documentation that you want to make, for example, the localization documentation:

 	# git branch feature/localization-docs
 	# git checkout feature/localization-docs
 	Switched to branch 'feature/localization-docs'

+> **Note:** Create one new branch for every new feature or bug-fix.
+This will encourage organization, limit interdependency between new features/fixes and will make it easy for the Laravel team to merge your changes into the Laravel core.

 Now that you have created your own branch and have switched to it, it's time to make your changes to the code.
 Add your new feature or fix that bug.